TScottLUC/rmsystemsproject/README.md

 Where EMAIL is your email (used for Entrez), and INPUT is the input file explained above.
 These are required parameters.

-You may also add --plasmids for a comparison of the BLAST results to Plasmid Finder results (plasmid_finder_results_putonti.tsv).

 ## Output

 Two output files will be produced: one FASTA formatted and one CSV formatted.
 The CSV file contains more BLAST information, and is good for getting a general picture of the BLAST results.
 If you would like to know more about the RM systems, their sequences and protein IDs are found in the FASTA file.